CrayLabs/SmartSim/doc/run_settings.rst

 - the required compute resources

-The base ``RunSettings`` class is utilized for local task launches, while its derived child classes offer specialized functionality for HPC workload managers (WLMs) task launches.
+The base ``RunSettings`` class is utilized for local task launches, while its derived child classes offer specialized functionality for HPC workload managers (WLMs).
 Each SmartSim WLM `launcher` interfaces with a specific ``RunSettings`` subclass tailored to an HPC job scheduler.

 - Navigate to :ref:`Local<run_settings_local_ex>` section to configure run settings locally